Engagement in Clapham Junction

 After receiving over 40 applications, in July 2025 we selected a diverse panel of 22 people.

-The panel includes local residents from a range of backgrounds, experiences and interests.
-It includes young people, representatives of local groups/societies and local business owners.
+Working between July 2025 to March 2026, the panel included local residents from a range of backgrounds, experiences and interests including young people, representatives of local groups/societies and local business owners.

 What's involved

-The CJCP meets monthly in Clapham Junction between July 2025 and March 2026.
+The CJCP met monthly in Clapham Junction between July 2025 and March 2026.

 This feedback will play a key role in guiding the development of ideas and strategies for the masterplan and shaping the direction of the project.